St. Augustin School Chess Club

 Chess is a valuable skill that can boost confidence as well as focus, analytical thinking and problem solving skills.
 We strive to encourage good sportsmanship and courtesy as well.

-This year, we will hold two 8 week sessions of chess club (see dates below).
-We are welcoming a new baby into our family in December so we have decided to only hold two sessions this school year.
+We will hold three 8 week sessions of chess club.
 Club will be on Monday from 3:15pm to 4:15pm for both sessions.
 There will be two levels of club.
 Please read through the descriptions below and register your student for the appropriate level based on their grade and chess experience.
 Space is limited to 12 students for Level 1 and 20 students for Level 2.
 Chess Club does not meet when school is not in session or dismisses early.
 Fruit snacks will be provided for each student at every club.
 If your student has dietary restrictions or allergies, please note this in the registration form and feel free to send a snack from home.

 Registration fee is $75 per session for the first student and $65 for each additional student per session.
 Registration includes a Gold ChessKid.com membership.
 Any student wishing to play in a US Chess Rated tournament will receive a free US Chess Membership also.
 Registration and payment is accepted through the form below.
 Please contact us at firstname.lastname@example.org if you have any questions or concerns.